Connecticut Layoffs — January 2015

 |---|---|---|---|---|

-Topping the list was 454 Life Sciences Corp at its Branford facility, reporting 50 affected workers.
-454 Life Sciences Corp followed with 50 workers.
+The largest notice was filed by 454 Life Sciences at its Branford facility, reporting 50 affected workers.
+RBS Securites followed with 14 workers.

 This analysis is based on official WARN Act filings reported by Connecticut.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Connecticut WARN notices, browse layoffs by state, or download the full dataset.